stereobooster/faceted-search/README.md

 ### Prebuild index for static websites

 Typical solution for search for static websites, like Hugo, is to load data as JSON in memory and then index it.
-Is there a way to build index upfront and fetch it from server with [HTTP range request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)?
+Is there a way to build index upfront and fetch it from the server with [HTTP range request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)?
 It can be optimized for reads format, like [Parquet](https://github.com/kylebarron/parquet-wasm).

 ### Benchmark